jswope00/docs.openedx.org/source/community/release_notes/hawthorn.rst

   beforehand.
 * The Video Uploads page is enabled by default.
-For course teams who partner with 3Play Media and cielo24, transcripts (including translations of transcripts) are added to Studio automatically.​
+For course teams who partner with 3Play Media and cielo24, transcripts (including translations of transcripts) are added to Studio automatically.
 * You can establish a password policy to require a minimum strength and complexity for passwords.
-For more information, see `Password Policy`_

 Changes to OLX <transcript> Element for Videos
 **********************************************